SkywardApps/popcorn/docs/dotnet/DotNetTutorialInternalOnly.md

 Note that the SocialSecurityNumber property is marked as [InternalOnly] and set to throw an exception should it be called.
 **A key difference to remember here is the source object is marked with the [InternalOnly] attibute and not its projection
-- to make sure that the SocialSecurityNumber attribute isn't refrenced accidentally in another place**
+- to make sure that the SocialSecurityNumber attribute isn't referenced accidentally in another place**

 Let's try making a request now and see what comes back when we specifically try to include SocialSecurityNumbers.
 ```json